PedroHenriques/reference_data/README.md

 ## CI/CD lifecycle
 This project uses the reusable pipeline templates for Docker build artifacts located at `https://github.com/PedroHenriques/ci_cd_workflow_templates` and follows the work flow below.
 ![alt text](documentation/ci_cd_tbd_workflow.drawio.png)

+The CI/CD pipeline has the following triggers:

+`Pull request`
+- `opened`, `edited`, `reopened` and `synchronize` will trigger:
+  - CI workflow's static code analysis and automated tests
+- `closed` with a merge to the `main` branch will trigger:
+  - CI workflow's static code analysis and automated tests
+  - CI workflow's build of the Docker images and push to the remote container registry
+  - CD workflow's build of the manifest files for the `dev` environment and open a PR on the IDP's dev repo
+  - CD workflow's build of the manifest files for the `qua` environment and open a PR on the IDP's qua repo
+  - CD workflow's build of the manifest files for the `prd` environment and open a PR on the IDP's prd repo